Introduction to Bucketing in Hive

-- In order to read and store data in buckets, a hashing algorithm is used to calculate the bucketed column value (simplest hashing function is modulus).
-For example, if we decide to have a total number of buckets to be 10, then data will get stored in column value % 10, which will range from 0-9 (0 to n-1) buckets.
+- To read and store data in buckets, a hashing algorithm is used to calculate the bucketed column value (simplest hashing function is modulus).
+For example, if we decide to have a total number of buckets to be 10, data will be stored in column value % 10, ranging from 0-9 (0 to n-1) buckets.

 - Bucketing is preferred for high cardinality columns as files are physically split into buckets.
 Each bucket in the Hive is created as a file.
 Bucket numbering is 1- based.

 - Query optimization happens in two layers known as bucket pruning and partition pruning if bucketing is done on partitioned tables.

 Taking an example, let us create a partitioned and a bucketed table named “student”,

 ) PARTITIONED BY (class int) CLUSTERED BY (roll_number) into 15 buckets row format delimited fields terminated by ',' stored as TEXTFILE